ASE-FS24/fullapp/README.md

 ## TODO

 - [ ] Scripts for Windows
-- [ ] Option to pull main branches
+- [X] Option to pull main branches
-- [ ] Option to select folder where to find projects